kudkudak/Growing-Neural-Gas/README.md

 ##Installation
 -----------

 **Note**: Support for Windows is experimental, I am working on that.
-Current work on dev: better igraph integration, demo using word2vec and adding cosine similarity metric.

 You can install it as an R package, it is easiest to do it using devtools (of course make sure you download devtools package in the first place).